rituraj-sys/GPT2-FineTuning.-Sentiment/README.md

-the the # GPT2 Finetuned Sentiment Analysis Model
+# GPT2 Finetuned Sentiment Analysis Model

 This model is fine-tuned on the **Tweet Sentiment Extraction** dataset for sentiment analysis.
 It classifies tweets into three sentiment categories: Positive, Negative, and Neutral.